mthorin/Labyrinth/README.md

 - [x] Slide tiles horizontally and vertically when the floating tile is pushed
 - [x] Add tokens that players need to pickup
 - [x] Add "ai" to play the game
+- [x] Add an interactive mode to allow humans to play against ai

 ## TODO
 - [ ] Implement some of the game rule changes